jido/Arcadam/README.md

 = Proof for [this triangle](http://www.cut-the-knot.org/pythagoras/proof31.gif) \
 where {`a}, {`b} and {`c} are the side lengths.
 ....
-// Comments, references and callouts are allowed mtable( msup(\( a + b \) : 2) ` = ` msup(c 2) + 4 &sdot \( mfrac(1 : 2) * a * b \)
+// Comments, replacement values and callouts are allowed mtable( msup(\( a + b \) : 2) ` = ` msup(c 2) + 4 &sdot \( mfrac(1 : 2) * a * b \)
   : msup(a 2) + 2 * a * b + msup(b 2) ` = ` msup(c 2) + 2 * a * b